GenCo: Generative Co-training for Generative Adversarial Networks with Limited Data: Experiments

 \textbf{Complementary with regularization methods:} Existing regularization methods introduce a regularization term to network parameters or training losses to improve training stability and mitigate the discriminator over-fitting issue in data-limited image generation.
 The proposed GenCo addresses the same issue from a very different co-training perspective instead, which can complement these regularization approaches effectively.
 Table \ref{tab:regularization} reveals that existing regularization methods do improve the generation clearly.
 Meanwhile, incorporating GenCo into them further improves the generation consistently by large margins.

-\textbf{Generalization of GenCo:} The proposed GenCo achieves superior generation with the baseline StyleGan2 as shown in Tables~\ref{CIFAR-quantative}-\ref{tab:ablation}.
-It can also work with other baselines with similar performance gains.
+\textbf{Generalization of GenCo:} The proposed GenCo can work with various baselines with similar performance gains.
 Table \ref{tab:baseline} shows that GenCo improves the generation consistently while working with different baselines.
 The superior generalization is largely attributed to the co-training design in GenCo, which is independent of the network architectures and training losses.

-\textbf{More than two discriminators:} WeCo and DaCo mitigate discriminator over-fitting by co-training two distinctive discriminators.
-The idea can be easily extended to more than two discriminators.
-As WeCo and DaCo share similar co-training idea, we evaluate on WeCo only with two different setups: the first simply employs multiple discriminators while the second employs the same number of discriminators but includes weight discrepancy loss between each pair of discriminators.
-As Table \ref{tab:NumD} shows, the generation improves consistently with the increasing number of discriminators.
-This is intuitive as more views from multiple discriminators help mitigate the over-fitting.
-In addition, including the discrepancy loss improves the generation consistently as well, indicating the effectiveness of the proposed weight discrepancy loss which encourages discriminators to learn more diverse and complementary information.

 \textbf{Effectiveness of DaCo:} DaCo performs certain light data augmentation as $R$ produces a new input for each input image.
 To demonstrate that DaCo works due to our co-training design instead of the light augmentation, we compare DaCo and its variant that employs $R$ for augmentation only without co-training Table \ref{tab:RFA as Aug} shows that DaCo achieves clearly better generation than employing $R$ for augmentation only.
 This is largely because DaCo employs two distinctive views of the inputs to co-train two different discriminators to mitigate their over-fitting whereas the light augmentation alone does not expand the data distribution much.